qykr/tcg-analysis/USAGE_INSTRUCTIONS.md

 # LLM Reasoning Traces Generator

-This script reads programming problems from `output.csv` and generates LLM reasoning traces using OpenRouter's API, then outputs them to `responses.json` in the specified format.
+This script reads programming problems from `validation_problems.json` and generates LLM reasoning traces using OpenRouter's API, then outputs them to `responses.json` in the specified format.

 ## Setup